-SPED522 Methods & Strategies for Students with Mild & Moderate Disabilities (K-12) 3 credits outcomes, and the curriculum.
+SPED 522 Methods & Strategies for Students with Mild & Moderate Disabilities (K-12) 3 credits

+This course provides the learner with knowledge and skills in assessing, planning, organizing, implementing, and evaluating instruction based on knowledge of the student, the intended student outcomes, and the curriculum.
 The course focuses on students with mild to moderate disabilities, including students with disabilities from diverse linguistic and cultural backgrounds.
 Topics include student characteristics, linking assessment with instruction, research-based methods and strategies, curriculum standards, accommodations, modifications, and the use of technology, including assistive technology devices and services, to support student access to the general education curriculum.